nortxort/tinybot/README.md

 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/download/)

-This can be installed using pip `pip install BeautifulSoup4`
+This can be installed from a command prompt with pip. `pip install BeautifulSoup4`

 Next download [pinylib](https://github.com/nortxort/pinylib/archive/master.zip "the pinylib module") and [tinybot](https://github.com/nortxort/tinybot/archive/master.zip) and unpack them.
 Now copy the **contents of the folders in tinybot to the coresponding folders inside pinylib**.
 Meaning, the content of the folder named *e.g* apis in tinybot should be placed in pinylibs apis folder and so on.
 If a folder inside tinybot does not exist inside pinylib, then the whole folder and it's content is copied in to pinylib.
 Place tinybot.py in the root folder of pinylib.